Rotifer/tk/perl_tk/tk_lesson_001.md

 - Import the Tk module
 - Create a new _MainWindow_ instance
 - Call methods that all begin with an uppercase letter on the _Mainwindow_ instance to create widgets
-- Pass options to the widget creation call to set its properties ( __ -text => 'Hello, world!' __)
+- Pass options to the widget creation call to set its properties ( __-text => 'Hello, world!'__)
 - Use a geometry manager method call to make the visible (__pack()__), options can be passed to configure exactly how the widget is displayed
-- Call the _MainLoop_
+- Calls _MainLoop_ to bring up the window and start the Tk event loop

-This GUI does very little but it demonstrates each of the steps outlined below.
-We can use greater range of widgets than the simle _Label_ and use different geometry managers with a lot of different configurable options to create GUIs with rich functionality
+- This GUI is trivial but it demonstrates each of the steps outlined below.
+We can use greater range of widgets than the simple _Label_ and use different geometry managers with a lot of different configurable options to create GUIs with rich functionality.

+- The GUI is portable and should run on any OS with Perl and Tk installed and, though it will look slightly different on different systems, its functionality will remain constant

+- The Tk _MainLoop_ sets up an _event loop_ that recognises and responds to pre-defined mouse and keyboard actions performed by the user